-- In North America people are told to smile at everyone, as it shows you're friendly, cheerful, and confident.
+- In North America people are told it's good to smile, as it shows you're friendly, cheerful, and confident.
 In Russia smiling at a stranger is considered artificial and inappropriate.

-It's also easy to see how if two people from these different cultures met, it's likely they'd both walk away feeling the other person had poor interpersonal skills.
+It's also easy to see how if two people from these different cultures met, they could both walk away thinking the other had poor interpersonal skills.
 What's also interesting is how for many of these examples, it's easy to make a case for either side.
 Like there are pros and cons to people being very straightforward, and just as many benefits and drawbacks to indirectness.

 Of course, while this is all subjective, there are real consequences to not following the rules.
 People are rejected, misunderstood, lose career opportunities, and so on.

 There are some social rules that pretty much everyone agrees on.
 For example, if you get irritated with someone, it's wrong to jab them in the eye out of nowhere.
-These rules are still technically subjective, but for all intents and purposes they're set in stone and no one has much trouble following them.
-A more reasonable example would be that no one seems to like being rudely interrupted.
-For the most part people don't struggle about what to do around these rules.
+These guidelines are still technically subjective, but for all intents and purposes they're set in stone and no one has much trouble following them.
+A more grounded example is that it's bad to speak in a condescending tone.
+For the most part people don't struggle about what to do about these rules.
 If they realize they've been breaking one they quickly decide it would be good to change their behavior.

-The problem area is the large middle ground, where a lot of people feel a certain standard is correct, but a significant minority aren't that keen about it.
-For example, most people seem to think going through the whole "How are you?"
+The tricky zone is the large middle ground, where most people feel a certain standard is correct, but a significant minority aren't that keen about it.
+For example, most people seem to think going through the whole, "How are you?"
 "Good.
 You?"
 "Good" thing is no big deal and just a polite, friendly way to act.
-They'd think someone else had a problem if they didn't play along.
+They'd think someone had a problem if they didn't play along.
 However, there's a decent-sized camp that sees that little back and forth as illogical and pointless.
 They probably resent being made to feel unsociable and defective for thinking so.

-It's tricky to give advice on this stuff, and there's no right way to go about it.
+It's hard to give advice on this stuff, and there's no right way to go.
 On one hand, if the majority has set a guideline in society, there are practical consequences for not following it.
 It wouldn't really be responsible to say, "Oh, no worries.
 Just do what you want.
 Everything will be fine."
-Then again, people are way happier when they get to act the way they want to, and should be able to do so as much as they can possibly get away with.
+Then again, people are way happier when they get to act the way they prefer.
+So why shouldn't they try to do that as much as they can?
 I guess in the end all you can do is to let people know what the standard is, and they can decide for themselves if they want to follow it.